LCottin/LeonardOS/dev/kernel/core/boot/README.md

-# This directory intend to boot the OS
+# This directory intends to boot the OS